Full question:

 Answer:

-(3) Pursue other remedies available under this chapter.”
+(3) You may pursue other remedies available under Washington law.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.